-The TE Tunnel YANG model has been extended to support the need to request path computation.
+The TE Tunnel YANG model, defined in [TE-TUNNEL], can support the need to request path computation.

 It is possible to request path computation by configuring a "compute-only" TE tunnel and retrieving the computed path(s) in the LSP(s) Record-Route Object (RRO) list as described in section 3.3.1 of [TE-TUNNEL].